The Farm Preschool Lesson Plan Theme

 Large And Small…

 Select leaves from nearby trees.
 Collect a large and small leaf from the same tree.
 Press the leaves between two large books to flatten them.
 Protect the leaves by preserving them in wax or by placing them between two sheets of clear adhesive paper and trimming to within ¼-inch of the leaf.
 Place the larger leaves on the table.
 Place the smaller leaves in a box.
 Ask the child to select a leaf from the box and match it to its partner on the table.

-Draw pictures of different animal tracks on index cards.
+Draw pictures of different animal tracks on index cards or buy my set.
 Make two cards with each type of track.
 Mix the cards up and ask the children to find the pairs of matching tracks.
 The children can also play “Concentration” with the cards.

 Big Red Barn…

 Cut a barn shape from a large sheet of red poster board.
 Cut five to ten flaps or doors on the front of the barn, depending on how much room you have.
 Glue the barn sheet to another sheet of poster board the same size or larger.
 On the top of each flap, draw a set of chicks, hens, roosters, cows, horses, or other animals.
 Farm animal stickers may also be used.
 Under the flap, on the back sheet, write the numeral that corresponds to the number of animals on the flap.
 Ask the children to count how many animals are on each flap.
 They can check their answers by lifting the flap and revealing the numeral underneath.

 Number the sections of an egg carton with a marking pen.
 Choose the numbers 1 through 12, or any other numbers you wish to teach.
 If teaching very young children, use only a few numbers and repeat them two or three times.
 Pretend a Ping Pong ball is an egg.
 Ask the child to toss the egg into any section of the egg carton, and have the child call out the number of the section in which the egg lands.